Current advice for private renters

-If you have been issued with a notice seeking possession by your landlord, or you are threatened with repossession by your mortgage provider, please click here to complete our homelessness advice form.
+If you have been issued with a notice seeking possession by your landlord, or you are threatened with repossession by your mortgage provider, please click here to complete our self-referral form on our homelessness advice page.
 Once we receive this we will contact you to offer you advice.
 This may be signposting you to another agency or we may offer you an appointment with a Housing Options Officer.

 Help with your rent

 If you have a low income you may be able to get some help to pay your rent.
 For more information see our benefits page.

 Why not check out our benefit calculator to see if you qualify.